Istiak-Ahmed78/camera_for_flutter/README.md

 ## Installation
 #### Add dependency
-Open  your `pubspec.yaml` file add the dependencies link this way.
+Open  your `pubspec.yaml` file add the dependencies like this way.
 ```yaml
 dependencies: